MEET THE TEAM

 Connor obtained his MBiol in Molecular Cell Biology from the University of York in 2017, during which time he worked for a year at GlaxoSmithKline, establishing liquid chromatography-mass spectrometry methods and analyses.
 He then joined Queen’s University Belfast in 2017 to complete a PhD in metabolic changes associated with age-related macular degeneration.
 Connor joined the Kerr group in 2021 as a Research Technician, where his work focuses on developing LC-MS techniques to examine metabolic-based therapy resistance mechanisms in cancer.

 Tilly obtained her BSc in Biomedical Science from Cardiff University before taking a position as a Research Assistant within the Respiratory Medicine Unit at the University of Oxford in 2017, focusing on translational research and early phase clinical trials for respiratory diseases and cystic fibrosis.
 In 2020, Tilly moved to Belfast to undertake her MSc in Cancer Medicine at Queen’s University Belfast, and joined the Kerr group to begin her PhD in October 2021.
-Tilly's project will investigate lung cancer metabolism driven changes in immune function and therapy resistance.
+Tilly's project investigates lung cancer metabolism driven changes in immune function and therapy resistance.